iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > Wish more people would add this app<br> :date: __2020-12-01 01:40:43__

 > Kool app to have...We must keep track of the Zombie Apocalypse Virus...
 Thanks<br> :date: __2020-11-25 20:47:00__

-> Doesn't appear to work.
-Last checked time is the time of day of when I installed it several weeks ago.
-Manual refresh doesn't do anything.<br> :date: __2020-11-20 15:23:25__